Paul Budde

 However, when the Little Ice Age started to set in, huge storm tides saw natural disaster on a scale never seen before.
 They are characteristic of the unsettled and changeable weather patterns in northern Europe at the beginning of the Little Ice Age.
 Without any dykes more more damage was done to life and property as the region had become more and more populated.

 These series of floods started in North-Holland, this area suffered a large flood in 1212 which claimed approximately 60,000 victims.
-Two years later storm floods affected all parts of the Netherlands; again with lots of erosion in the peat areas.
+Two years later storm floods affected all parts of the Low Countries; again with lots of erosion in the peat areas.

 The St. Marcellus’ Flood (Sint-Marcellusvloed) on the 16th of January 1219 again inundated large parts of the north of the Netherlands and the Zuiderzee region, killing an estimated 36,000 people.
 This was the 4th large flood in 50 years.
 It further shaped the Zuiderzee and Waddenzee.